[Addendum] Pitfalls of Online DDL in Amazon Aurora MySQL Version 3 and How to Avoid Them

 According to this blog post, this issue occurred in an Aurora MySQL 3.02.2 environment.

-What we know so far
+What we currently know

-- The occurrence cannot be confirmed in Version 2.11.4.
+• The occurrence cannot be confirmed in Version 2.11.4

-- This has been resolved in Version 3.05.
+• This has been resolved in Version 3.05.

 Reproduction verification

-Reproduction confirmed with Aurora MySQL Version 3.04.1 (compatible with MySQL 8.0.28)
+Reproducible with Aurora MySQL Version 3.04.1 (compatible with MySQL 8.0.28)

 Create a suitable table

-Insert about 100,000 to 1 million rows into the table.
+Insert approximately 100,000 to 1 million rows into the table

 OPTIMIZE TALBE

-Again the SELECT query succeeds.
+Again the SELECT query is successful.

 In this queryis specified.

-Workaround 1: Upgrade to Aurora MySQL 3.05 or later.
+Workaround 1: Upgrade to Aurora MySQL 3.05 or later

 First, as a workaround, use the latest version of Aurora MySQL.3.05 or higherThere is a way to upgrade to.